pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

   > - Public CAs, like LetsEncrypt, record signed certificates in
   >   publicly-available certificate logs for the purpose of [certificate
   >   transparency](https://certificate.transparency.dev/).
 Make sure you are
-  >   okay with this before using LetsEncrypt!
+  >   OK with this before using LetsEncrypt!
   > - LetsEncrypt's production API has [rate
   >   limits](https://letsencrypt.org/docs/rate-limits/).
   > - LetsEncrypt requires your `shared.ingress_domain` to be accessible from
   >   the internet.
-  > - Depending on your setup you will need to adjust
+  > - Depending on your setup, you will need to adjust
   >   [.spec.acme.solvers](https://cert-manager.io/docs/configuration/acme/#solving-challenges)
   > - Replace `.spec.acme.email` with the email which should receive notices
   >   for certificates from LetsEncrypt.